Aristocrab/Wuzh/README.md

 - `Boolean`: Boolean
 - `Array`: Array
 - `Dictionary`: Dictionary
-- `Any`: Auto-detects type in variables, any in functions
+- `Any`: Auto-detects type in variables, means any type in function parameters and return type

 ## Standard library